La Reforma: Freedom of religion

-The issue of religious toleration was referred back to a committee in August, 1855, and the question was ultimately shelved by January 1856.
+The issue of religious toleration was referred back to a committee in August 1855, and the question was ultimately shelved by January 1856.
 The new constitution would ultimately not explicitly promise freedom of religion, yet in contrast to previous constitutions, it did not declare Catholicism the sole religion of the land, leading to a de facto state of religious freedom.

 Constitution of 1857

-The Constitution of 1857 was finally promulgated in February 5.
+The Constitution of 1857 was finally promulgated in 5 February.
 It was nominally federalist, granting the states an element of sovereignty, yet it also gave the federal government more powers than the previous federalist Constitution of 1824.
 Congress was given the ability to impeach state governors.
 The previously bicameral congress was also made unicameral in order to discard the conservative leaning upper house, but also in the hopes that a single united chamber could be stronger against any autocratic tendencies coming from the executive branch.
 National elections were made indirect, the public choosing electors from their district who subsequently chose the congressmen, the president, and members of the supreme court.

 There were also many liberal guarantees such as freedom of speech, freedom of the press, freedom of assembly, freedom of education, freedom to bear arms, and a reiteration of Mexico's prohibition of slavery.
 Article 123 of the Constitution read that “the federal government retains the exclusive right to exercise, in the matters of religious practice and external discipline, whatever intervention may be designated by the laws,” leading critics to ponder the exact meaning of this, and to believe that the government intended to interfere in Catholic worship.

 The constitution also made itself inviolable, asserting itself binding even amidst an armed insurrection, as Mexico had experienced multiple times before.
 The constitution also codified the Ley Juarez and the Ley Lerdo.

 As an effort to radically change the nation while still attempting to be a compromise, the constitution managed to alienate both liberals and conservatives.
 Melchor Ocampo, and Ignacio Ramirez both expressed dissatisfaction with the document as not progressive enough.
-According to Mexican historian Ignacio Altamirano, President Comonfort “did not accept the Constitution in his heart.”
+According to Mexican historian Ignacio Manuel Altamirano, President Comonfort "did not accept the Constitution in his heart."
 Conservatives continued to decry the Ley Lerdo.
-On February 5, 1857, the deputies of the constituent congress and the president proclaimed the constitution, and swore an oath to it, though the document was not meant to take force until September 16.
+On 5 February 1857, the deputies of the constituent congress and the president proclaimed the constitution, and swore an oath to it, though the document was not meant to take force until 16 September.
 Among those present was former president and now elderly Valentin Gomez Farias who had first attempted similar reforms two decades previously.